lukaszkorecki/tinydi/README.md

 end
 ```

-### Why this is useful?
+### Is this is even useful?

-Testing is one use case for example - you can mock out your class' depeendencies
+Testing is one use case for example - you can mock out your class' dependencies
 and test just the logic not worrying about what these dependencies are up to
-just as long they have consisten interface.
+just as long they have consistent interface.

 You can also dynamically inject dependencies for your instance depending on
 conditions, for example setting different type of a database adapter